solaroptic/solaropticwebdev/README.md

 Additional Notes:

-Environment Variables: This project uses environment variables, you might need to set your own before running it.

 Fork the Repository: Instead of cloning, you can fork the repository on GitHub to create your own copy.
 This allows you to make changes and contribute back to the original project.
 Pull Updates: Periodically pull updates from the original repository to keep your local copy in sync with the latest changes.